 Styles of Bath

 No matter your personal taste.
 There is guaranteed to be a style of freestanding bath for you.
+From Burlington with their traditional offering to RAK Ceramics with more contemporary examples.
 Covering modern and traditional cornerstones, these baths are as diverse as they are beautiful.
 With each style offering their selection of single-ended and double-ended models.

 The most prevalent type of freestanding baths.
 The flat-top style covers a plethora of different body shape subtleties.
 With the common feature amongst all them being a level bath rim.
 Styles like this offer a neutral platform and can be very simple in design.
 Creating a pure and straightforward look.

 Some designs can be more audacious.
 With egg-shaped and teardrop silhouettes available.
 Offering a more quirky look for those with a specific design in mind.

 Flat-top baths are usually symmetrical.
 Lending their designs to that of a double-ended bath.
 However, there are exceptions that are built with a single-end.

 The boat bath is a much more traditional shape.
 These baths are usually very deep.
 Featuring high ends in a double-ended configuration with a subtly rolled rim.
 Because of this depth, they are very comfortable to bathe in.

 They usually stand on an integrated or separate plinth.
 But sometimes can be found in the most traditional guise.
 Using legs to support their frames.